amrith-balaji/face_recognition_in_python/README.md

 # Importing Opencv :
-You will need this library for running the code There are two main ways to install OpenCV for Python:
+You will need this library for running the code.
+There are two main ways to install OpenCV for Python:

 1. Using pip: